-Borrowing between Deposit Guarantee Schemes
+Borrowing between DGSs

-- 1. Members States may allow DGS to lend to other schemes within the Union on a voluntary basis, provided that both the following conditions are met: - (a) the borrowing scheme is not able to fulfil its obligations under Article 8(1) because of a lack of available means referred to in Article 9;

-(c) the borrowing scheme has made recourse to extraordinary contributions referred in Article 9(3)

-(d) the borrowing scheme undertakes the legal commitment that the borrowed funds will be used in order to pay claims under Article 8(1). (e) the borrowing scheme is not currently subject to an obligation to repay a loan to other DGSs under this Article; (f) the borrowing scheme shall state the amount of money requested. (g) the total amount lent does not exceed 0,5 % of covered deposits of the borrowing scheme; (h) the borrowing scheme informs EBA without delay and states the reasons why the conditions set out in this subparagraph are fulfilled and the amount of money requested. () () () () 2.
-The loan shall be subject to the following conditions: () (b) the borrowing scheme shall repay the loan at the latest after 5 years.
-It may repay the loan in annual instalments.
-Interest shall be due only at the time of repayment.
+- 1. Members States may allow DGSs to lend to other DGSs within the Union on a voluntary basis, provided that the following conditions are met: - the borrowing DGS is not able to fulfil its obligations under Article 9(1) because of a (a) lack of available financial means as referred to in Article 10; - (b) the borrowing DGS has made recourse to extraordinary contributions referred in Article 10(7); - (c) the borrowing DGS undertakes the legal commitment that the borrowed funds will be used in order to pay claims under Article 9(1). - (d) the borrowing DGS is not currently subject to an obligation to repay a loan to other DGSs under this Article; - (e) the borrowing DGS states the amount of money requested; - (f) the total amount lent does not exceed 0,5 % of covered deposits of the borrowing DGS; - the borrowing DGS informs EBA without delay and states the reasons why the (g) conditions set out in this paragraph are fulfilled and the amount of money requested.